mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 ## More on Shapes

-Object properties described by type aliases and interfaces are required by default.
+Object properties described by interfaces and type aliases are required by default.
 Also by default, additional properties cannot be added to objects of these types.

 To make a property optional, add `?` after its name.

 To make a property read-only, add `readonly` before its name.

-To allow arbitrary additional properties add an "index signature".
+To allow arbitrary additional properties, add an "index signature".
 For example:

 ```ts